pallets/flask/docs/htmlfaq.rst

 considering the latest developments in Web browsers.
 To summarize the reasons given above:

--   Internet Explorer (which, sadly, currently leads in market share) has poor support for XHTML.
+-   Internet Explorer has poor support for XHTML.
 -   Many JavaScript libraries also do not support XHTML, due to the more complicated namespacing API it requires.
 -   HTML5 adds several new features, including semantic tags and the